 SHOW DATES (figures rather than words, we use the European format of DD/MM)

 Start and finish times in 24-hour clock.
-Times (including end times) should match the format of the show times we send you (times are issued in February).
+Times (including end times) should match the format of the show times we send you (times will be issued by the end of March).

 OPTIONAL: QR CODE LINKING TO YOUR PROGRAMME LISTING

 It is possible to include a QR code on your poster/flyer with a direct link to your dedicated page in the Fringe online programme.
 This enables potential audience members to go straight to the ticket purchase section just by scanning the code.
 You can learn more about creating and using QR codes here.